 Road tripping is thirsty work so be sure to stop at the Darling Brew Tap Room – a craft beer haven which embodies the slow pace of life on the Cape West Coast.
 Pair each of the Darling Brew craft beers with a selection of light meals produced from locally sourced, free range and organic produce.
 Open Tuesdays to Saturdays and also open on Sundays in September (Darling’s Flower Season 1 Sept – end Sept ).
-Visit Groote Post, Darling Cellars, Cloof and Ormonde Wines and add to your Darling wine and hops taste experience.
+Visit Groote Post Wines (just outside the town) to add to your Darling wine and hops taste experience.

 Distance from Cape Town: 76km